alex-entrainment/DIY_AV-Entrainment/src/audio/README.md

 Below are the built‑in synth voices and their key parameters.
 All **frequency** values are in Hz (cycles per second), and **depth**, **pan**, and **amp** range between 0 and 1.

+NOTE - NOT ALL DEFAULTS ARE CURRENTLY UP TO DATE*

 ### 1. `basic_am`
 A carrier tone whose amplitude is modulated by a low-frequency oscillator (LFO).